What to Expect from the 2020s

 While no one can predict every trend, veterinarians serve as forward-looking change agents in animal agriculture, as they continuously evaluate new systems, products, practices and philosophies for potential adoption on their clients’ operations.

 With that in mind, we asked veterinarians for their thoughts on the key challenges and opportunities for success in eight categories during the decade of the 2020s.
-Following are their responses related to animal genetics.
+Following are their responses related to industry structure.

 For responses relating to other subject categories, see these articles on BovineVetOnline: